George R.R. Martin

 George R.R.
-Martin is the author of the Wild Cards series which currently consists of 42 novels.
+Martin is the author of the Wild Cards series which currently consists of 49 novels.
 The Wild Cards series started in 1986 with the novel Wild Cards.
-The most recently released novel in the Wild Cards series was Pairing Up which was released in 2023.
+The most recently released novel in the Wild Cards series was Ante Up which was released in 2025.
 There are no upcoming novels for the Wild Cards series.

 George R.R.
-Martin (George Raymond Martin) has also written the Short Story Collections series which has 9 books including A Song for Lya and Songs of Stars and Shadows.
+Martin has also written the Short Story Collections series which has 9 books including A Song for Lya and Songs of Stars and Shadows.

 George R.R.
 Martin was inducted into the Nielsen Bestseller Awards' 21st Century Platinum Hall of Fame.